Lifestyle Programs

 Wellness Sessions

 A balanced, healthy lifestyle is important but sometimes hard to fit into the family schedule.
 Our Wellness Sessions are scheduled to allow you to 'fit' a session in while the family is engaged in their own programming.
-Yoga, Pilates and fitness boot camps are all on our Event Calendar.

 Elevation Club

 Enjoy a hike up the Escarpment with the challenge of tracking your own progress and setting individual goals.
 The Elevation Club seeks to inspire exercise within the beauty of nature allowing individuals to set their own pace.
-Track your climbs using the Elevation Club board on the Main floor of the Lodge.

 SnowTrails Map